tv15jl/monitor-swap-automation/Readme.md

     In the example above, every numerical value has been set to 0, which lets the script know that the display should be turned off.
     Also take note in the example, that my dummy display should have values configured to let it know that it should be turned on.

-4. Verify that the `dummy.cfg` file has only **one** display that contains values for the `BitsPerPixel`, `Width`, `Height`, and so on.
+4. Verify that the `MultiMonitorTool_Stream.cfg` file has only **one** display that contains values for the `BitsPerPixel`, `Width`, `Height`, and so on.
 4a.
-For the `primary.cfg file`, it does not matter if there are other displays enabled, but you would want to make sure your dummy is "zeroed out" so you don't end up with an invisible monitor.
+For the `MultiMonitorTool_Default.cfg file`, it does not matter if there are other displays enabled, but you would want to make sure your dummy is "zeroed out" so you don't end up with an invisible monitor.
 5. Basically, primary will "zero out" the dummy plug, and dummy will "zero out" the main display.
 This will automatically transfer games and windows back to the primary monitor if setup this way.
-6. In the `dummy.cfg` file, locate your dummy `MonitorId` and copy and paste it to the `dummyMonitorId` key in the settings.json file.
+6. In the `MultiMonitorTool_Stream.cfg` file, locate your dummy `MonitorId` and copy and paste it to the `dummyMonitorId` key in the settings.json file.
 Make sure to escape the backslashes.
 7. Validate you have escaped the backslashes, below is an example of a valid settings.json file.
     ```
     {